arjanjandu/AgentLang/README.md

 3. **Update detection logic in agent_node function**

+   For ReAct implementation, you only need to register the tool - the agent handles detection automatically.

 ## Notes

 - Each tool can only be called once per agent run
 - The game generator is experimental and demonstrates generative AI capabilities
 - For simpler setup without Gmail, use `lang_no_gmail.py`
+- For more complex reasoning tasks, use `lang_react.py`
 - The framework can be extended with more sophisticated routing logic

 This project is open source and available under the MIT License.